Programmatic Reward Design by Example: Experiments

+In this section, we experimentally investigate: \textbf{A. Performance:} whether {Algorithm 1} can efficiently train an agent policy to attain high performance; \textbf{B. Example Efficiency:} whether Algorithm 1 can work with only a few demonstrated trajectories; \textbf{C. Generalization:} whether the programs learned via Algorithm 1 in one environment can generalize across different environments of the same task.

-{We select from the MiniGrid environments~\cite{gym_minigrid} three tasks with varied degrees of difficulty to form our benchmark.} The basic rules of this environment have been introduced in Example \ref{eg2_1}.
-The first task, \textit{Door-Key}, is scaled up from Fig.\ref{fig1_1} to Fig.\ref{fig6_0_1} and Fig.\ref{fig6_0_2}.
-The second task is \textit{KeyCorridor} as shown from Fig.\ref{fig6_1_1} to \ref{fig6_1_3}.
-The third task is \textit{ObstructedMaze} as shown in Fig.\ref{fig6_2_1} and \ref{fig6_2_2}.
-The latter two both require the agent to pick up a colored ball in a locked room and the agent has to travel from room to room to find the key(s).
+\textbf{Benchmark.} We select from the MiniGrid environments~\cite{gym_minigrid} three challenging RL tasks in ascending order of difficulty: the basic setup and the default reward function for the \textit{Door-Key} task have been described in Example \ref{eg2_1}; \textit{KeyCorridor} shown in Fig.\ref{fig5_1} and \textit{ObstructedMaze} in Fig.\ref{fig5_2} both require the agent to travel from room to room to find the key(s) to pick up a colored ball in some locked room.
 In KeyCorridor, all but one room are unlocked.
-In ObstructedMaze, most of the rooms are locked and obstructed by green balls and the keys are hidden in grey boxes which the agent must open first.
-Note that the agent can only carry one object at a time, which makes picking up and dropping the same objects inevitable.
-The environments can vary in size by changing the number of rooms and tiles (e.g. DoorKey-8x8 vs. DoorKey-16x16).
-The placements of the objects and doors are randomized in each instance of an environment (e.g. ObstructedMaze-Full).
-For each task, we pick one small environment and design a sketch for it.
+In ObstructedMaze, most of the rooms are locked and obstructed by green balls\zwcchange{; furthermore,}{ and} the keys are hidden in grey boxes which the agent must open first.
+Note that the agent can only carry one object at a time, which makes picking up and dropping the same objects multiple times almost inevitable. \zwccross{The agent's 7x7 field of vision makes the state space overwhelmingly larger than it appears.} The environments can vary in size by changing the number of rooms and tiles (e.g. DoorKey-8x8 vs. DoorKey-16x16).
+The placements of the objects and doors are randomized in each instance of an environment (e.g. ObstructedMaze-Full). \zwccross{as those in Fig.\ref{fig1_2}.} By default, the environment only returns a reward when the agent reaches the goal tile or picks up the targeted ball, making exploration in the environment particularly challenging.
+Besides, since only the $7\times7$ tiles in front of the agent are observable, memorization also turns out to be challenging.
+Those environments have been extensively used to benchmark exploration-driven, curiosity-driven and intrinsic reward driven RL agents.
+In this paper, we use programmatic reward function to train RL agents to accomplish those tasks.